Hiranya07/my-card-app/README.md

 5. execute go run main.go

 ## Configurations
-#### This project use mysql as DB for storing data.The Database name,Database address & Database password are configurable as per the need.
+##### This project use mysql as DB for storing data.The Database name,Database address & Database password are configurable as per the need.
-#### Before running the application the use need to visit config.json found under my-card-app directory
+##### Before running the application the use need to visit config.json found under my-card-app directory
-#### User need to provide value for DbName,DbAddr & DbPassWord configurations
+##### User need to provide value for DbName,DbAddr & DbPassWord configurations
-$ use